microsoft/pxt-microbit/docs/courses/blocks-to-javascript/writing-functions.md

 basic.showString("Super Coder")
 ```

 If you want to display your name from multiple places in your program, you need to repeat these three blocks at each place.
-This example displays your name two times by using the same three lines of code twice:
+This example displays your name two times by using the same three blocks of code twice:

 ```blocks
 // Countdown to show my name